opencog/learn/scm/gram-class/README.md

 `(a+ & g+ & h-)` together with `(b+ & g+ & h-)` are merged to create `(c+ & g+ & h-)`.

 Counts on these three must remain balanced, as well.
-Thus, if disjuct `d_a` and `d_b` are merged to form `d_c`, then, for any fixed word `w`, one must have
+Thus, if disjunct `d_a` and `d_b` are merged to form `d_c`, then, for any fixed word `w`, one must have
 ```